NethServer/nethsecurity-docs/ipsec_tunnels.rst

 How to create a new IPsec tunnel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Click :guilabel:`Add IPsec tunnel` button to configure a new tunnel.
-Assign a name to this tunnel then configure it, the drawer is split in 3 steps.
+Assign a name to this tunnel then configure it, the configuration is split in 3 steps.
 The first step contains only network-related parameters, while the others contain all the remaining parameters that must be identical in both firewalls to allow correct communication.

 Once you completed the configuration a new tunnel will be shown in the IPSec page.